python/cpython/Doc/library/typing.rst

    ``NoReturn`` can also be used as a
    `bottom type <https://en.wikipedia.org/wiki/Bottom_type>`_, a type that has no values.
-Starting in Python 3.11, the :data:`Never` type should be used for this concept instead.
+Starting in Python 3.11, the :data:`Never` type should be used for this instead, and ``Never`` should only be used as return annotation.
 Type checkers should treat the two equivalently.

    .. versionadded:: 3.6.2